astaff/sandbox-driver/README.md

 This module initiates the others and sets up communication over Crossbar.io, listening on url topic 'com.opentrons.driver'.
 When used in other sections of code, the url topic listened on should be adjusted, for example, in Labware it should listen on url topic 'com.opentrons.labware'.
-It is also important to note that this is also where callbacks are defined and added for communication back to other sections of code based on particular messages received from the device.
+It is also important to note that this is where callbacks are defined and added for communication back to other sections of code based on particular messages received from the device.
 There is more on callbacks below.